Samsung Electronics logo

 • Organizational Structure: Divisional structure with business units

-• Supply Chain: Vertical integration with global manufacturing
+• Supply Chain: Global manufacturing, vertical integration

-• Tech Patents: 90,000+ patents in semiconductor and mobile
+• Tech Patents: 80,000+ patents in semiconductors and mobile

 • Website: https://www.samsung.com